Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Methodology

 \subsubsection{Bibliographic Sources}

-For retrieving the peer-reviewed paper, we selected the list of relevant bibliographic sources following Kitchenham and Charters recommendations ~\cite{Kitchenham2007} since these sources are recognized as the most representative in the software engineering domain and are used in many reviews.
-The list includes: \textit{ACM Digital Library, IEEEXplore Digital Library, Scopus, Web of Science}.
-For contributions to the gray literature, we extracted data from Google, Google Scholar, and Bing ~\cite{MLRguidelines}.
+\begin{ReviewerAEnv} For retrieving the peer-reviewed paper, we selected the list of relevant bibliographic sources following Kitchenham and Charters' recommendations ~\cite{Kitchenham2007} since these sources are recognized as the most representative in the software engineering domain and are used in many reviews.
+For the white literature, we used four digital libraries: \textit{ACM Digital Library, IEEEXplore Digital Library, Scopus, Web of Science}.
+Concerning the gray literature, we used 3 search engines: Google, Google Scholar, and Bing ~\cite{MLRguidelines}. \end{ReviewerAEnv}